 Attorney for Communications Device Crimes in Tampa, FL

-Elements of Using a Two-Way Device for Communications
+Elements of Crimes for Using a Two-Way Device

 The standard jury instructions for the UNLAWFUL USE OF A TWO-WAY COMMUNICATIONS DEVICE are found in Chapter 29.26.
 The standard jury instructions were adopted in 2017.

-- [He] [She] did so for the purpose of facilitating or furthering the commission of a felony.
+- The defendant used the device for the purpose of facilitating or furthering the commission of a felony.

-The Court might also instruct the jury that the term “two-way communications device” includes, but is not limited to a portable two-way wireless device,” although as of November 2016, there was no definition in the statutes or case law for “two-way communications device.”
+The Court might also instruct the jury that the term “two-way communications device” includes, but is not limited to a portable two-way wireless device.
+As of November 2016, there was no legal definition in the statutes or case law for the phrase “two-way communications device.”